-Nascot Wood Junior School History Intent and Implementation
+Nascot Wood Junior School History curriculum

 History: Intent

 Britain is an island nation with a rich and diverse history, both internally and on the world stage.
 We recognise that there is a responsibility to teach children the complications of history given the context of the evolution of society; history needs to be considered from many points of view.